-Phantom limb is a new work in progress, reflecting on the lives and labour of patients at the Toronto Asylum for the Insane, the physical and spritual precursor to CAMH.
+Kicking Against The Bricks is a new work in progress, reflecting on the lives and labour of patients at the Toronto Asylum for the Insane, the physical and spritual precursor to CAMH.
 The title of this work is inspired by phantom limb syndrome (a condition where limbs removed from the body are still felt, sometimes painfully).
 Through this thematic metaphor, we explore the relationship between collective memory and public space.

 This piece is being developed with support from the OAC recommender Grants via Workman Arts and the National Theatre School of Canada's TEC program.